jaishreerang/CloudProjectReport/README.md

 This generated the training data with 100,000 instances as each story will have a right ending and wrong ending entry in the train model.

 ## Methods
+The overall process can be summerized in the following steps:

+- Data Preparation & Negative Sampling (For Training Data)
+- Feature Extraction
+-- Using word2vec, reduced word2vec with PCA, sentiment analysis
+- Logistic Regression

 ### Word2vec
 Word2vec is one of the word embedding algorithms that are designed by Google using shallow neural networks.
 Like other word embedding methods, this model maps the word from a sparse discrete space to a dense continuous one.
 The first method for implementation was using gensim word2vec library along with Google News 300-Feature pretrained model.
 Using this pretrained model, we obtained a feature map for each of train, test-val, and test-test.
 Then running a PCA, on top of that reduced the feature size to 50 features for each story.